chelseanbr/hon-eats-recommender/README.md

 ## Introduction

 ### Motivation
-Aloha! 🌺 I am originally from Honolulu, so I grew up with the cuisines of Hawai'i. 🍽 Now, I am in the SF Bay Area for opportunities in tech & Data Science, but I still miss the local food back home! 💡 I decided to explore the variety of food choices in Honolulu and build a restaurant recommender so that you or I could easily find restaurants that suit our tastes or cravings for the next time we visit Honolulu. 🤙🏽 Mahalo for checking out this project! 🌴
+<p>Aloha! 🌺  I am originally from Honolulu, so I grew up with the cuisines of Hawai'i. 🍽  Now, I am in the SF Bay Area for opportunities in tech & Data Science, but I still miss the local food back home! 💡  I decided to explore the variety of food choices in Honolulu and build a restaurant recommender so that you or I could easily find restaurants that suit our tastes or cravings for the next time we visit Honolulu. 🤙🏽  Mahalo for checking out this project! 🌴</p>

 ### Web Scraping